-LEVEL 1 a) Attending Residence Orientation, or other residence events, under the influence of illegal substances. b) Possession of paraphernalia associated with the use of illegal substances.
-LEVEL 2 c) Using or being under the influence of an illegal or un-prescribed substance in residence.d) Imposing the physical effects of intoxication from illegal substances on the Residence community.
+illegal activities may result in the Residence applying the full measures of discipline outlined below.
+LEVEL 1 a) Attending Residence Orientation, or other residence events, under the influence of illegal substances.b) Possession of paraphernalia associated with the use of illegal substances.
+LEVEL 2 Using or being under the influence of an illegal or un-prescribed substance in residence.
+Imposing the physical effects of intoxication from illegal substances on the Residence community.
+LEVEL 3 e) Illegally possessing, using, making, or selling an illegal or un-prescribed substance in Residence.
+Possession or use of medication for purposes other than those for which they were prescribed.